Preserving Lagrangian structure in data-driven reduced-order modeling of large-scale dynamical systems: Introduction

 The equations of motion for Lagrangian systems are given by the Euler-Lagrange equations.
 Since these equations are second-order differential equations, a straightforward approach is to rewrite the Lagrangian system as a first-order system and then using existing ROM techniques to reduce their dimensionality.
 However, this approach destroys the Lagrangian structure, see \cite{lall2003structure} for an example.
 Thus, other approaches were developed for this situation.
 The first approach to deriving ROMs for second-order systems goes back to 1960s where the modal truncation method was extended to the second-order setting \cite{guyan1965reduction,craig1968coupling}.
 The dominant pole algorithms for large-scale second-order systems were developed in \cite{rommes2008computing}.
 Moreover, standard model reduction methods based on balanced truncation were extended to linear systems that are second order in time in \cite{meyer1996balancing} and general second-order systems in \cite{chahlaoui2006second,reis2008balanced}.
 Recently a variety of data-driven approaches for second-order systems have been developed, e.g. the interpolatory Loewner framework \cite{schulze2018data,pontes2022data} and vector fitting \cite{werner2022structured}.
 However, most of these articles focus on frequency-response data and do not derive ROMs from time-domain data.

 While the field of symplectic model reduction of Hamiltonian systems has grown considerably in recent years \cite{peng2016symplectic,afkham2017structure,gong2017structure,pagliantini2021dynamical,buchfink2021symplectic}, progress on structure-preserving model reduction of Lagrangian systems has been less rapid.
 The intrusive model reduction for Lagrangian systems was introduced in \cite{lall2003structure} where the authors showed that performing a Galerkin projection on the Euler-Lagrange equations preserves the Lagrangian structure.
 Building on this idea, the work in \cite{carlberg2015preserving} presented an efficient structure-preserving model reduction strategy for nonlinear Lagrangian systems with parameter dependence.
 The authors applied their method to a geometrically nonlinear parametrized truss structure with 3,000 degrees of freedom (DOFs) in the FOM.
 These structure-preserving model reduction approaches are intrusive in that they assume full knowledge about governing equations and their space-time discretization, and require access to full model operators in order to derive Lagrangian reduced-order models (ROMs) via intrusive projection.
+This limits the scope of intrusive approaches, as in many situations, the full model operators are either not accessible or the complexity of the FOM source code makes the process of obtaining the full model operators very labor-intensive.
+In contrast, we propose a lightweight nonintrusive method to construct a Lagrangian ROM directly from data.

 A variety of machine learning papers have developed structure-preserving neural networks for Lagrangian systems by endowing neural networks with \textit{physics-motivated} inductive biases, e.g. Deep Lagrangian Networks (DeLaNs) \cite{lutter2019deep}, Lagrangian Neural Networks (LNNs) \cite{cranmer2020lagrangian}, Structured Mechanical Models (SMMs) \cite{gupta2020structured}.
 Although these structure-preserving learning methods have been applied to various learning and control tasks, a majority of these approaches are only concerned with learning Lagrangian systems when the data is coming from very low-dimensional systems, i.e. 3-4 dimensions.